SemiShogun/SemiShogun/README.md

 I'm Jamie Lam, a 4th year software engineer apprentice from the luscious countryside of Zürich, Switzerland.

 During my freetime, I love to tinker around with various Javascript/Typescript technologies.
-So expect to find a lot of random Javascript repositories in my profile. 😉
+So expect to find a lot of random Typescript repositories in my profile. 😉

 <h3>A bit more about me... 👇👇👇</h3>